icann/rdap-conformance-tool/docs/std_95/general.md

 {
   "code": -10302,
   "value": "<domain name>",
-  "message": "A domain name with less than two labels was found.
-See }
+  "message": "A domain name with less than two labels was found."
+}
 ```
 4. Each label of the domain name is a valid "A-label", "U-label", or "NR-LDH label".